strapi/community-content/.github/ISSUE_TEMPLATE/partner-stream.md

 Next, you’ll want to sketch a Brief Outline.
 This breaks down the key points or sections of your presentation.

+Once you have completed your request, tag me @paulbratslavsky and I will review your proposal and reach out with next step.

 -->